pkgw/htmltalk/README.md

 * Keyboard compose key and Greek layout for fast entry of non-ASCII symbols.
 * Significant background information plus Firefox web developer tools and reference information for getting the various HTML and CSS things to work.
-* [``pdftocairo``](http://poppler.freedesktop.org/) for converting PDFs to SVGs.
+* [pdftocairo](http://poppler.freedesktop.org/) for converting PDFs to SVGs.
 * [Transmaggedon](http://www.linuxrising.org/) for transcoding videos to WebM.
 * [PiTiVi](http://www.pitivi.org/) for mild editing of YouTube videos.
 * [My setup for extracting
   figures](http://newton.cx/~peter/2012/10/extracting-pdf-figures-as-pdfs-in-linux/)
   from PDFs, as PDFs, on Linux.

-Should I try using this, or stick with LibreOffice Impress / PowerPoint / Keynote?
+“Should I try using this, or stick with LibreOffice Impress / PowerPoint / Keynote?”

 * After reading all of the above, you probably can tell what the right answer is for you.
 All I can say is that if you hate Impress, HTML might